Brian-Pho/Textbook-Notes/content/posts/textbooks/how-to-build-a-brain-a-neural-architecture-for-biological-cognition/index.md

     - The kinds of spiking need the single cell model and the tuning curves.
     - Transformational decoders and dynamics need a high-level system goal.
 - There are two distinct types of “levels”
-    - Levels of scale: where a property fits on a physical scale.
+    - *Levels of scale*: where a property fits on a physical scale.
-    - Levels of abstraction: where an idea fits on a “detail” scale.
+    - *Levels of abstraction*: where an idea fits on a “detail” scale.
 ![Table 2.1](table2-1.png)
 - A population of neurons acts together like a variable unlike traditional connectionist ANNs where the network represents a concept.
 Different activations of the population represent different concepts.